isomerpages/moe-frontierpri/_curriculum/ICT/Digital Lifeskills Programme (DLP).md

 third_nav_title: ICT
 ---
 <p><strong>Our Mission and Vision</strong></p>
-<p>Our Digital Lifeskills Programme (DLP) is designed to shape Frontierers as adaptable designers of their own learning in the 21<sup>st</sup>&nbsp;Century.
+<p style="text-align: justify;">Our Digital Lifeskills Programme (DLP) is designed to shape Frontierers as adaptable designers of their own learning in the 21<sup>st</sup>&nbsp;Century.
 The DLP lessons are structured to expose students to various technology domains and skill sets at different levels, suitable for their learning.
 Students will be able to demonstrate 21<sup>st</sup>&nbsp;Century Competencies through computational thinking and logical thinking skills by the end of their primary school journey.
 Through these programmes, students are also encouraged to think creatively, reason systematically and work collaboratively, which are essential life skills as they enter the work force in the future.</p>
 <table style="border-collapse: collapse; width: 100%;" border="1">
 <tbody>
 <tr>